davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 Verbosity
   - 0 (default): Show a dot for each file that is analyzed for each repository.
   - 1: Show the file name instead of a dot for each analyzed file.
-Corresponds to the ``-v`` option in the CLI.
-  - 2: Show additional debug output in the console.
-Corresponds to the ``-vv`` option in the CLI.
-  - 3: Show maximum debug output in the console.
-Corresponds to the ``-vvv`` option in the CLI.
+  - 2: Show maximum debug output in the console.

 Dry run
   - 0: Normal analysis and output (default).